• About

 of what passed between us

-in that singular moment
+in that hallowed moment

-of time.
+of space or time.

 i’ll confess to dreams

-of you undressed,
+of you undressed

-drinking you in with eyes
+and drinking you in with eyes

-a shade too bold
+a shade too bold,

-and allowed to trespass (again)
+permitted to trespass

-like days of old —
+once again like days of old —

 but nothing neglected